 If you can't find the QuickSight folder under your S3 bucket, try the following:

 - Allow 24 hours before attempting to regenerate the CUR report and manifest file.

-- Verify that you selected QuickSight under the Enable report data integration for setting.
+- Verify that you selected QuickSight for the Enable report data integration for field.

 If you get a "We can't parse the manifest file as a valid JSON" error message, try the following:

-- Check whether you have correctly authorized QuickSight to access your S3 bucket.
+- Check whether you've correctly authorized QuickSight to access your S3 bucket.

-- Check that the URL of the manifest file that you copied over is located in the QuickSight folder.
+- Verify that the URL of the manifest file that was copied over is located in the QuickSight folder.
 Each service folder must have its own manifest file.

 If you have multiple AWS accounts under the same organization, make sure that you have proper access rights from the management account.
-This report is only available to the management account owner and any users that are granted access by the management account.
+This report is available only to the management account owner and any users who are granted access by the management account.
 For more information, see Consolidated billing for AWS Organizations.